 3 Days: Aiming to drink 40-60oz of organic chicken broth daily with 1 drop of oregano essential oil per 4 oz of broth.
+If you don't like the way the essential oil tastes than try using it in water.

 If you don't want to make your own broth (which is best), you can get it pre-maid in a carton of Pacific Foods organic chicken broth here with 9g of protein per serving.
 This is an excellent product!
+You can also find organic free range chicken broth at your local health food store that you can use.